Why six-pages? Why only once a month?

 Are you guys worried about getting hit with a cease-and-desist?

 Oh yeah.
 Yes.
 Uhuh.
 But, hey, we’re not making money from this, so we’re hoping Disney/Lucasfilm will, at best: enjoy what we are doing, compliment us on our looks, and offer us roles in the next Star Wars film.
 At worst, they’ll ignore us.

 Do you guys take any donations?

 No. Nope.
 But there are plenty of places out there who could use your money better than we ever could.
-Below you’ll find some links to charities we endorse.
-If you like the comic a lot, please consider donating to one of these organizations.
-You can donate in our name, or not, to a charity of your choice.
+If you like the comic a lot, please consider donating to the charity below.
+You can donate in our name, or not, or to a charity of your choice.
 Put your money and time to good use for people who need it.

 Note: The goal here isn’t to politicize our comic.
 We don’t make this comic for charity purposes and it isn’t endorsed by any of the institutions below.
 We simply figured that, since we can’t get paid, you might as well be pointed in the direction of places who could use your money.
 We don’t want to make it a big deal.

 American Foundation for Suicide Prevention – The AFSP helps save lives every day by educating people about mental health and suicide prevention.